What Is The Oswestry Disability Index And How Can It Help You?

 What Is The Oswestry Disability Index?

 The Oswestry Disability Index, also known as the Oswestry Low Back Pain Disability Questionnaire, was first initiated by John O’Brien in 1976.
-It is an extremely important tool that researchers and disability evaluators use to measure a patient’s permanent functional disability.
+It is an extremely important tool that researchers and disability evaluators often use to measure a patient’s permanent functional disability.

 The test is considered to be the ‘gold standard’ of low back functional outcome tools.